Zuzana Godárová – (not only) a musical guide to Bratislava

 After many years in university administration, my hobbies – history, sightseeing, travelling, music, foreign languages – gradually became my profession.
 I have been working as a tourist guide since 2008 and have gradually specialised in the music history of Bratislava and Vienna, focusing especially on the composers of the Viennese Classical period and other composers whose lives were connected with the two cities.
 Since 2009 I have been giving lectures on composers and taking part in radio broadcasts about Musical Bratislava.

 Together with my colleague Ján Vyhnánek, I wrote the book A Musical Guide to Bratislava in three language versions: SK/DE 2016, SK/EN 2016, SK/FR 2018.
 During the pandemic, I published "Interviews (not only about music) with Zuzana Godárová" on YouTube and Facebook and made several short videos.
 My specialisation is connected with frequent concert visits.
 I had the opportunity to host concerts as part of the Bratislava Culture and Information Centre's project "Music History of Bratislava", I also hosted concerts by the eminent pianists Elena Letňanová and Ladislav Fančovič, among others.
-It was a rare experience for me to be able to speak about the extraordinary Slovak composer Ilja Zeljenka directly in the place where he created many of his compositions - in the cottage in Modra-Harmónia as part of the "Music to Modra" event.
+It was a rare experience for me to speak about the extraordinary Slovak composer Ilja Zeljenka directly in the place where he created many of his compositions - in the cottage in Modra-Harmónia as part of the "Music to Modra" event.
 As well as, in the presence of the Rajter and Štilicha families, to bring groups of enthusiasts to the places where their famous family members Ľudovít Rajter and Eugen Suchoň lived and worked, as part of the Open Parks and Gardens Weekend.

 I promote events on culture and local history through the Newsletter and on Facebook.
 In cooperation with intercultural coach Eva Gáboríková, I conduct trainings for foreign workers about Slovakia, its history, monuments, culture, customs and everyday life.